sryu81/u-boot-xlnx/README.md

 <br>

-### Generate initial environment: BOOT.env, qspiboot.env
+### Generate initial environment: BOOT.env, QSPI.env
 At this step we are going to create **environment binaries** for SD card and Flash memory.\
 Let's prepare `bootenv_sd.txt` as follows and generate `BOOT.env` and `BOOT-REDUND.env` first.